awsdocs/aws-security-hub-partner-guide/doc_source/integration-faq.md

    With `BATCH_IMPORT_FINDINGS_FROM_CUSTOMER_ACCOUNT`, you can only send findings from the customer account that subscribed to you\.

-1. **Assume a customer created a master account and added a few member accounts\.
+1. **Assume a customer created an administrator account and added a few member accounts\.
 Does the customer need to subscribe each member account to me?
-Or does the customer only subscribe from master account, and I can then send findings against resources in all member accounts?**
+Or does the customer only subscribe from the administrator account, and I can then send findings against resources in all member accounts?**

-   This question asks whether the permissions are created for all member accounts based on the master account registration\.
+   This question asks whether the permissions are created for all member accounts based on the administrator account registration\.

    The customer must put a product subscription in place for each account\.
 They can do this programmatically through the API\.